coderbunker/inventory-server/README.md

 ## If deployment changes ?
 The host needs to have read access on this reposit to download the deployment branch.

-One administrator of this github project has to add the ssh keys of the new host (the content of the file: ~/.ssh/id_rsa.pub) on the "[Deploy keys section](https://github.com/coderbunker/inventory-server/settings/keys)".
+Add the ssh keys of the new host (the content of the file: ~/.ssh/id_rsa.pub) on the "[Deploy keys section](https://github.com/coderbunker/inventory-server/settings/keys)".

 Before the first deployment, the reposit has to be downloaded and the deployment branch must be checkout.